-Following the fall of the Venetian Republic to Napoleon in 1797, Domenico Tiepolo's final years were devoted entirely to drawing, and his oeuvre as a draughtsman reached its peak in the celebrated series of 104 drawings entitled the Divertimenti per li regazzi ('Amusements for the Young').
+Domenico Tiepolo's final years were devoted entirely to drawing, and his oeuvre as a draughtsman reached its peak in the celebrated series of 104 drawings entitled the Divertimenti per li regazzi ('Amusements for the Young').
 Illustrating scenes from the life of Punchinello, a popular character from the Commedia dell'Arte, the series appears to have occupied the artist from the later 1790s through to the first years of the 19th century.
 They have become the most admired and prized of all of the artist's drawings.
-As Catherine Whistler has noted, 'Domenico's spirited and inventive independent sheets have long been appreciated, particularly by French and American collectors of the late nineteenth and early twentieth centuries; his quirky sense of humor, acutely observant eye, and zestful approach to his subjects lend his drawings a peculiarly modern appeal.'1
+As Catherine Whistler has noted, 'Domenico's spirited and inventive independent sheets have long been appreciated, particularly by French and American collectors of the late nineteenth and early twentieth centuries; his quirky sense of humor, acutely observant eye, and zestful approach to his subjects lend his drawings a peculiarly modern appeal.'

-The ribald character of Punchinello (known in Italian as Pulcinella) - with his large hooked nose, hunched back and bulging belly, black mask, white suit and conical hat - was popular among artists in Venice in the 18th century, and had been treated earlier in drawings and paintings by both Giambattista and Domenico Tiepolo.
+The ribald character of Punchinello (known in Italian as Pulcinella) - with his large hooked nose, hunched back and bulging belly, black mask, white suit and conical hat - was popular among artists in Venice in the 18th century, and had been treated in earlier drawings and paintings by both Giambattista and Domenico Tiepolo.
 The drawings of the Divertimenti per li regazzi, however, represent by far the most thorough and varied treatment of the subject by any Italian artist.
 No literary text is known from which Domenico could have based his drawings, and the narrative of the series appears to have been entirely his own invention.
 All but ten of these large drawings are signed, and, like the same artist's 'Large Biblical Series' and the 'Scenes of Contemporary Life', they must have been intended as independent works of art.

 While it has proved difficult to place the drawings of the Divertimenti per li regazzi in any kind of strict sequential order, they can, as the scholar James Byam Shaw has noted, be divided into five basic groups.
 The first set of drawings examines the parents, childhood and youth of Punchinello, while the second group depicts his various occupations; as a painter, tailor, wine merchant, circus acrobat and so forth.
-(The present sheet belongs with this group.)
 These are followed by scenes illustrating Punchinello's visits to strange countries, his social and official life and, finally, his illness and death.